Mihailo Petrović Alas: Biography

 In 1931, members of the academy unanimously proposed Alas for the president of the academy, but authorities again dismissed this proposal.
 Mathematician and physicist Bogdan Gavrilović, a fellow professor, was nominated instead.
 In 1939, he became an honorary doctor at the University of Belgrade.
 In the same year, he received the order of Saint Sava, first class.

 He also founded the Belgrade School of Mathematics, which produced a number of mathematicians who continued Alas's work.

+Science at the University of Belgrade had advanced andt the first doctorate in mathematical sciences was defended under the supervision of professor Petrović.
+In 1912, this doctorate in the field of differential equations was defended by Mladen Berić, a teacher at the First Belgrade Gymnasium and his assistant.
 All doctoral dissertations defended on the Belgrade University since 1912 until the Second World War were under his mentorship.

 Alas participated in the Balkan Wars and in the First World War as an officer, and after the war he served as a reserve officer.
-He practised cryptography, and his cipher systems were used by the Yugoslav army until World War II.
+He practised cryptography, and his cipher systems were used by the Yugoslav army even for some time after World War II.
 When the Second World War broke out in Yugoslavia, he was again called into the army and the Germans captured him.
 After a while, he was released because of illness.
 On 8 June 1943, professor Petrović died in his home in Kosančićev Venac Street in Belgrade.